 - The bus ride was so long.

-- I’m really tired because my plane got delayed and I had to sleep overnight in the airport.
+- I’m really tired because my plane got delayed and I had to sleep overnight at the airport.

 Try out this writing activity with your students today: